Pleasantville, Indiana: Geography

+Demographics

+The United States Census Bureau defined Pleasantville as a census designated place in the 2022 American Community Survey.

 Education

 Pleasantville's high school, built in 1916, closed in 1965 when it was consolidated into Union High School in nearby Dugger.
 However, the high school gym, constructed in 1954, is still used by the community.
 It hosted a Union High School basketball game in the 2014–15 season, with the Union team wearing Pleasantvllle Blue Streak uniforms.